 Client Welcome Guide

 We believe that the key to a successful professional relationship is communication.
-This extensive guide to your wedding day photography has all the information you need to ensure a stress-free and fun experience!
+This guide to your wedding day photography has all the information you need to ensure a stress-free and fun experience!
 One of the most important documents you can read here is our FAQ's page (along with your contract which you have already read).
 This will ensure that all of your expectations are met and discussed BEFORE the wedding day.
 We are so happy to work with you and we hope that this guide makes your experience as stress-free and enjoyable as possible!

 Our Contact Info